petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-events.md

 ---
 # Adding a Structure for Events

-Liferay comes with just one out-of-the-box web content structure, *Basic Web Content*.
-This structure works fine for standard articles, but Clarity needs structures that are specific to more specialized types of content: *event* articles and *FAQs*.
+Liferay comes with just one out-of-the-box web content structure, *Basic Web Content*, which isn't appropriate for what Clarity wants.
+Clarity needs structures specific to more specialized types of content: *event* articles and *FAQs*.

-Heres, create the structure for an event, such as a new announcement or bulletin.

 ## Start Creating the Event Structure